Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Effect of engagement level in on linguistic patterns

-\subsection{Effect of engagement level in \rconsp on linguistic patterns}
+\section{Effect of engagement level in \rconsp on linguistic patterns}

 We conduct a stratified analysis to examine how varying levels of activity in \rconsp influence model performance.
-This analysis is motivated by one of the assumptions outlined in the DAG shown in \Cref{fig:DAG}, which posits a potential link between the level of engagement in a conspiracy community and the degree of conspiratorial mindset exhibited by an online user.
+This analysis is motivated by one of our assumptions, which posits a potential link between the level of engagement in a conspiracy community and the degree of linguistic difference exhibited by an online user.
 To test this, we divide users active on \rconsp into four groups based on their number of comments: (0, 1], (1, 10), [10, 100), and [100, $+\infty$).
-For each group, we construct a new dataset composed of the psycholinguistic feature vectors of radicalized users within that group, along with a balanced random sample of non-radicalized users.
-We then replicate the classification pipelines from Study One and Study Two, obtaining results consistent with those from the aggregated analyses.
-Detailed results of these disaggregated experiments are provided in the Supplementary \Cref{app:disaggregated}.
+For each group, we construct a new dataset composed of the psycholinguistic feature vectors of conspiracy users within that group, along with a balanced random sample of non-conspiracy users.
+We then replicate the classification pipelines from the main, obtaining results consistent with those from the aggregated analyses. \Cref{fig:b1} shows the results of the experiments, disaggregated by the activity thresholds defined in \Cref{sec:Methods}.
+As noted, model performance is consistent across the different levels of user activity on \rconsp.
+These results are supported by significant permutation tests ($p < 0.01$) across all activity classes and experimental conditions.